Game Rules & Standards

 Roleplay and Character Knowledge

 In-Character and Out-Of-Character knowledge are separate, and must be kept separate.
 Maintain these channels and limit content to where it belongs.
-If this is difficult, use description notes and remember notes to document character knowledge and sources.
+If this is difficult, use cnotes and remember notes to document character knowledge and sources.

 Murder and Character Death

 Players put much time and effort into their characters, and out of both courtesy and realism, player killing should be reserved only as a last resort.
 Creative, non-death punishments are always encouraged.
-If murder does come up, use description notes to document intent and motive at least three hours prior.
+If murder does come up, use cnotes to document intent and motive at least twenty four hours prior.
 If you are a victim, the death is just that: it ends your involvement in the roleplay.
 Alternate characters shouldn’t be involved or seek revenge, but instead start a clean slate.
 If there is a policy concern regarding the death, contact a staff member.

 System Abuse And Unfair Advantage

 Bug discoveries should be reported immediately, not toyed with or abused.
 Testing and investigating is left to staff and at their request.
-Similarly, triggers give an unfair advantage and should not be used.
+Similarly, triggers give an unfair advantage and should not be used save as outlined in HELP POLICY SCRIPTS.
 Reimbursements are not guaranteed, and neither should they be expected.

 The World And You